CrossRef/event-data-percolator/README.md

 ## Deduplication

-An Action must have an ID.
+An Action should have an ID.
 This is different to the finished Event ID.
 The Percolator will only process a trigger once, and if it is subsequently asked to process it, it will politely decline, including a "duplicate" field which includes the date and Evidence Record ID that the Event previously occurred on.
 Duplicates *within* an Evidence bundle are not detected.
 Don't send them.

+Although recommended, Action IDs aren't compulsory.
+If you don't send an Action ID then it won't be de-duplicated.
+There are cases where you might like to do this, e.g. the Wikipedia Agent which sends a very high volume of data with a low signal-to-noise ratio and a very low likelihood of duplicate Events being sent.

 The interpretation and formulation of the ID is up to the Agent:

  - the Twitter agent uses a hash of the tweet ID, ensuring each tweet can only be processed once.
 This is useful because it allows the Tweet stream to be re-processed with catch-up, with no duplicates introduced.
- - the Wikipedia agent uses a hash of the the external Event Stream ID, ensuring that the Wikipedia agent can be run in parallel during deployment transitions.
  - the Newsfeed agent uses a hash of the concatenation of the blog post URL, meaning the blog post can only be processed once, regardless of which feed it was seen on.
 This is useful because blog feeds repeatedly return previously seen data.
  - the Reddit agent uses a hash of the post ID.
 This is useful because the Reddit API can return posts previously seen.

 ## Workflow

-The end-to-end workflow is as follows.
-Each is a discrete, self-contained step.

-### 1. Accept Input Bundle
+The Percolator accepts Input Evidence Records from an Apache Kafka topic.
+Because of the design of Kafka, clients should be able to deal with duplicate inputs.
+The Percolator process function doesn't re-process Input Evidence Records when it knows it is already processing it elsewhere, or where it has already been done.
+It does this by taking out a mutex in Redis (which times out) and by checking the existence of the Evidence Record in the Evidence Registry.
+The Percolator runs a configurable number of threads, each of which consumes a number of partitions of the Input Evidence Record Topic.

+During a process cycle, the Percolator:

- - Check JWT authentication meets one of the secrets.
+ - accepts a batch of Evidence Records from the Topic

-### 2. Queue

- - Input Bundles are placed on a queue, and dequeued.
+ - does a de-duplication check based on the timeout lock
+ - does a de-duplication check based on the Evidence Registry
+ - takes out a timeout lock based on the ID (which has been assigned by the Agent as a part of the Evidence Record)
+ - dedupe Actions based on previously stored Action IDs
+ - process Observations to Candidates
+ - match Candidates to DOIs
+ - create Events
+ - save the Evidence Record to the Evidence Registry
+ - set Action IDs for subsequent de-duplication
+ - send Events to a downstream Kafka topic
+ - finish processing the batch

+More detail on each step:

-### 3. Dedupe Actions
+### Dedupe Actions

- - Transform Input Bundle, keeping structure identical.
+ - Transform Evidence Record, keeping structure identical.
  - Look up each Action ID.
  - If it has already been seen, set the "duplicate" field to the Event ID and date.
  - If the Action ID has not already been seen, set the "duplicate" value to "false".

-### 4. Process each Observation to extract Candidates
+### Process each Observation to extract Candidates

- - Transform Input Bundle, keeping structure identical.
+ - Transform Evidence Record, keeping structure identical.
  - According to the input type, apply the relevant transformation to generate candidates.
  - Each transformation is supplied the value of the "duplicate" value.
  - If it is "false", the transformation is applied normally.
  - If it is not false, the transformation won't attempt to extract any DOIs, but will pass through the input (or a hash of it).

-### 5. Match Candidates into DOIs
+### Match Candidates into DOIs

  - Transform Input Bundle, keeping structure identical
  - For every Action:
      - Collect all of the candidate DOIs and Landing Page URLs
      - Attempt to convert each one into a DOI
- - Also 5.5: Deduplicate matches that identify the same DOI from the same input but via different candidates.
+ - Deduplicate matches that identify the same DOI from the same input but via different candidates.
 E.g. a hyperlinked DOI with the DOI also in the link text.

-### 6. Create Events and Evidence Record
+### Create Events and Evidence Record

  - Generate an Evidence Record ID (a UUID).
  - Create an Evidence Record that includes the resulting Input Package under the "input" key
  - For every Action, take the union of DOIs found (as some may be found by more than one Observation).
  - Create a mapping of Action ID to list of Events, include in the Evidence Record under the "events" key.

-### 7. Send

- - Send Evidence Record to Evidence Registry with its ID.
- - Send each Event to the Event Bus.
- - Register each Action ID to prevent future duplicates.

- ## Details of Input Package format
+## Details of Evidence Record format

- ### Input Package

-Required fields:
+Required fields should be supplied by Agents:

  - `source-name` - the name of the source, e.g. `wikipedia`.
  - `source-token` - the unique ID of the agent collecting data.
  - `pages` - list of page objects
+ - `jwt` - this is included with each Event sent to the Events topic (which will be picked by the Event Bus).
+It is secret, and removed from the public Evidence Record
+ - `id` - a unique ID, generated by the Agent.
+Should be of the form `«YYYYMMDD»-«agent-name«-«uuid»`.
+ - `timestamp` - ISO8601 timestamp of when the Evidence Record was produced

 Optional fields:
  - `license` - a license URL, attached to each Event

 Other fields may be supplied by the Agent if required, and will be carried through.

-## Bundle Format

 Schema documented in `event-data-percolator.input-bundle` namespace.

 ### Input Bundle